-- a.
-The Permittee shall prepare and submit to the Department, within ninety (90) days of notification by the Department, a RCRA Facility Investigation (RFI) Workplan for those units identified under Condition V.C.4., Condition V.D.2. or Condition V.E.5.
-This RFI Workplan(s) shall be developed to meet the requirements of Condition V.F.1.b. - b.
-The RFI Workplan(s) shall meet the requirements of Appendix E at a minimum.
-The Workplan(s) shall include schedules of implementation and completion of specific actions necessary to determine the nature and extent of releases and the potential pathways of contaminant releases to the air, land, surface water, and groundwater.
-The

-Permittee must provide sufficient justification and/or documentation that a release is not probable if a unit or a media/pathway associated with a unit (groundwater, surface water, soil, subsurface gas, or air) is not included in the RFI Workplan(s).
+- 1. RFI Workplan - a.
+The permittee does not currently have any SWMUs identified that require further investigation as indicated in Condition VIII.A.1. and Appendix D of this permit. - b.
+The permittee shall prepare and submit to the Department, within ninety (90) calendar days of notification by the Department, an RFI Workplan for those units identified under Condition V.C.4., Condition V.D.2. or Condition V.E.5.
+This RFI shall be developed to meet the requirements of Condition V.F.1.c. - c.
+The RFI Workplan(s) shall meet the requirements of Appendix E of this permit at a minimum.
+The workplan(s) shall include schedules of implementation and completion of specific actions necessary to determine the nature and extent of releases and the potential pathways of contaminant releases to the air, land, surface water, and groundwater.
+The permittee must provide sufficient justification and/or documentation that a release is not probable if a unit or a media/pathway associated with a unit (groundwater, surface water, soil, subsurface gas, or air) is not included in the RFI Workplan(s).
 Such deletions of a unit, media or pathway from the RFI(s) are subject to the approval of the Department.
-The Permittee shall provide sufficient written justification for any omissions or deviations from the minimum requirements of Appendix E. Such omissions or deviations are subject to the approval of the Department.
+The permittee shall provide sufficient written justification for any omissions or deviations from the minimum requirements of Appendix E. Such omissions or deviations are subject to the approval of the Department.
 The RFI Workplan may be phased to allow for subsequent investigatory activity to be contingent upon the initial phase finding.
-If the scope of the Workplan(s) is designed to be an initial phase, the initial phase must summarize all potential final phase activities needed to meet the requirements of this condition.
+If the scope of the workplan(s) is designed to be an initial phase, the initial phase must summarize all potential final phase activities needed to meet the requirements of this condition.
 In addition, the scope of the RFI Workplan(s) shall include all investigations necessary to ensure compliance with 40 CFR 264.101(c) as adopted in 15A NCAC 13A .0109.

-c.
+- d.
 The RFI Workplan(s) must be approved by the Department, in writing, prior to implementation.
 The Department shall specify the start date of the RFI Workplan schedule in the letter approving the RFI Workplan(s).
-If the Department disapproves the RFI Workplan(s), the Department shall either (1) notify the Permittee in writing of the RFI Workplan's deficiencies and specify a due date for submission of a revised RFI Workplan, (2) revise the RFI Workplan and notify the Permittee of the revisions and the start date of the schedule within the approved RFI Workplan, or (3) conditionally approve the RFI Workplan and notify the Permittee of the conditions.

-2. RFI Implementation
+If the Department disapproves the RFI Workplan(s), the Department shall either (1) notify the permittee in writing of the RFI Workplan's deficiencies and specify a due date for submission of a revised RFI Workplan, (2) revise the RFI Workplan and notify the permittee of the revisions and the start date of the schedule within the approved RFI Workplan, or (3) conditionally approve the RFI Workplan and notify the permittee of the conditions. - 2.
+RFI Implementation

-The Permittee shall implement the RFI(s) in accordance with the approved RFI Workplan(s) and Appendix E. The Permittee shall notify the Department twenty (20) days prior to any sampling activity.
+The permittee shall implement the RFI(s) in accordance with the approved RFI Workplan(s) and Appendix E of this permit.
+The permittee shall notify the Department twenty (20) days prior to any sampling activity.